amitporto/Open3DQSAR_serialProcessing/README.md

 Step 5: Check, summary files (Summary_FFDSEL_results.txt and Summary_UVEPLS_results.txt) to find the most statistically robust model.
 Individually, log output files may further be checked.

+IMPORTANT: Summary results are provided in form of Q2LMO and R2Pred.
+Therefore, keep these options on in the input file.